Major Release: You can now generate VPATs® Using AI.

 How Do You Prevent a Shopify Accessibility Lawsuit?

 There are 15 accessibility issues that are claimed over and over again in ADA website complaints filed in court by the 30 most active plaintiffs’ law firms in this space.
-You need to fix these issues first.
+Fix these issues first.

-Not only this, but you need to focus on your 5 most important pages or page layouts first and then continue to the next 5.
+Not only this, but focus on your 5 most important pages or layouts.
+For example:

 The beauty is as you’re genuinely improving your accessibility but you’re doing so in a strategic way so that you lower your risk of an ADA website lawsuit as you fix the issues.